Interstate 140 (North Carolina): Future

 In 2002, the North Carolina Board of Transportation appropriated $10 million for the construction of an interchange at Blue Clay Road.
 The interchange would serve in providing better access to both Wilmington International Airport and the Cape Fear Community College North Campus.
 There is currently no timeline for the completion of the interchange.

-An interchange is currently being constructed with the proposed NC 417 as part of the extension of Military Cutoff Road and Hampstead Bypass.
-Once completed, NC 417 and I-140/NC 140 will form a bypass of US 17 from Winnabow to Hampstead.
-Construction on the Military Cutoff Road extension began in 2017, and the interchange is expected to open to traffic in the spring of 2023.
-Work is expected to begin on the Hamstead Bypass north of NC 210 in late 2020, with construction of the segment between NC 140 and NC 210 beginning in 2023.
-Roadwork is expected to be completed in 2025.
+An interchange is currently being constructed with the proposed Hampstead Bypass as part of the extension of Military Cutoff Road and Hampstead Bypass.
+Once completed, US 17 Byp. and I-140/NC 140 will form a bypass of US 17 from Winnabow to Hampstead.
+Construction on the Military Cutoff Road extension began in 2017, and opened to traffic on September 28, 2023.
+Work is expected to begin on the Hampstead Bypass north of NC 210 in late 2020, with construction of the segment between NC 140 and NC 210 beginning in 2023.
+Roadwork of the entire bypass is expected to be completed in 2030.

 The proposed Cape Fear Crossing project is proposed to have its western terminus at I-140 in Brunswick County.
 The proposed freeway would extend east, crossing the Cape Fear River along a newly constructed bridge.
 The project is currently funded for right-of-way acquisition in the 2019–2029 State Transportation Improvement Plan.
 However, no construction funding is currently allocated to the project.
 Once funding is received, it would take approximately five years to complete.